 Causes of Prostatitis

 Prostatitis means the prostate gland is inflamed.
-Such an inflammation can be caused by many reasons apart from infection.
+Such inflammation can be caused by many reasons apart from infection.
 The professionals usually classify prostatitis into 4 major categories:

 - Acute prostatitis (Acute bacterial prostatitis): Urinary tract infection (UTI) may spread upward to infect the prostate gland, causing chills, fever, intense pain and difficult urination .
 Urgent medical treatment is required as acute prostatitis can develop into sepsis which could be fatal.